minireference/sample-book/README.md

 Technologies uses:
   - `softcover` the best build system for eBooks ever built
+  - `alvinwan/TexSoup` for parsing latex source into AST (used for source linting and formatting only)
   - `Fabric` automation library in Python (think Makefile but written in Python)
-  - `alvinwan/TexSoup` for parsing latex source into AST (used for source linting and formatting only)
+  - `Docker` for running processing on a remote machine (so laptop doesn't melt)

+TODOs
+ - improve sanity checks at each step
+   - one sourcefile cannot appear in two places (ERROR instead of warn?)
+   - after load, cannot be includegraphics with .pdf paths
+   - includes only once

 ## Install